No Roger or Serena: Australian Open starts minus 2 big stars | Times Leader

 Click here to subscribe today or Login.

-MELBOURNE, Australia — Wearing a dark blue T-shirt bearing Roger Federer’s first name and pushing a gray stroller carrying her 1-year-old daughter, Martina (as in Hingis), along a Rod Laver Arena concourse at the Australian Open, Angelica Ibarra spoke for many a tennis fan when she described her mood on Day 1 of Grand Slam action since two of the sport’s most significant athletes ended their careers.
+MELBOURNE, Australia (AP) — Wearing a dark blue T-shirt bearing first name and pushing a gray stroller carrying her 1-year-old daughter, Martina (as in Hingis), along a Rod Laver Arena concourse at , Angelica Ibarra spoke for many a tennis fan when she described her mood on Day 1 of Grand Slam action since ended their careers.

 “I’ve grown up seeing Roger play, so for me, tennis IS Roger and Roger IS tennis,” said Ibarra, who said she is from Colombia and now lives in Melbourne.
 “Not to see Roger back at the tennis is a bit emotional.
 I also like women’s tennis, and the Williams sisters aren’t here, as well.
 But I’m really excited to see the up-and-coming talent of the new generation.
 This will be my first time watching some new players.”